-Started in June 2016, Unfamiliar Japan Tours.com, or UJT, is an attempt to introduce Japan from an unconventional perspective.
-Rather than take time presenting Japan’s major tourist destinations, we strive to show would-be travelers the nation’s off-the-beaten paths and forgotten aspects.
-We want to introduce you to everything you won’t find in typical Japan travel itinerary.
-Although we are also offering you a tour-guiding service and can talk with you about customized guided tours in Japan (see the Rates/Contact page on this site if you are interested), it is just a secondary side to our primary aim: to reveal as many lesser-known places and obscure aspects of the country as possible, hoping to finally conjure up somethingーsomething like a glimpse of real Japanーin the eyes of the travelers.
+We want to introduce you to everything you won’t find in typical Japan-travel packages.
+Although we are also offering you a tour-guiding service and can talk with you about customized guided tours in Japan (see the Rates/Contact page on this site if you are interested), it is just a secondary side to our primary aim: to reveal as many lesser-known places and obscure aspects of the country as possible, hoping to finally conjure up something – something like a glimpse of the real Japan – in the eyes of travelers.

-Outline of Japan
+Overview of Japan

 Japan is an island country mainly consisting of four large islands: Honshu (the main island), Kyushu, Shikoku, and Hokkaido.
 The total area of Japan is approximately 380,000 square kilometers, which is roughly equivalent to that of Germany or the State of California.
 And more than 120 million people live in the country.

-Japan is divided into 47 “prefectures” for administrative purposes.
+Japan is divided into 47 ‘prefectures’ for administrative purposes.
 But when we want to get a whole picture of Japan easily, studying it prefecture by prefecture is a rather tiresome and time-consuming job.
 That is why we sometimes combine several nearby prefectures into large “Regions.”

 Roughly speaking, the Kinki Region has two faces, old and new.
 Kyoto and Nara are the prefectures that have long, ancient histories, while Osaka has many modern high-rise buildings and large-scale amusement facilities like Universal Studios Japan.
 Besides the historical structures in Kyoto and Nara, Kinki has many tourists spots, including Lake Biwa, Osaka Castle, and Himeji Castle, among others.
 The Chugoku-Shikoku Region mainly consists of its two parts: Chugoku, which is the western part of Honshu, and Shikoku, the smallest of the four large islands of Japan.
 Sandwiched between these two lands are the calm waters of the beautiful Seto Inland Sea.